 How should I store cannabis during fall in Vermont?

 Store cannabis in its original child-resistant packaging in a cool, dry place away from direct sunlight and temperature fluctuations.
 Fall weather in Vermont can vary significantly, so avoid spots that heat up during the day or get very cold at night.
+Our cannabis storage guide covers this in full.

 Plan Your Fall Visit to Juana’s Garden

 Stop by our Montpelier boutique to browse our menu, ask questions, and learn more about Vermont cannabis.
 Check our deals page for current fall promotions.
+Join our Amigos Rewards program and check our community events calendar.

 Remember: Cannabis is for adults 21 and over.
 Always use responsibly, follow Vermont law, and never use cannabis in public spaces even while enjoying Vermont’s beautiful fall foliage.
-Learn more at Juana’s Garden.

 Are you over 21?